emmt/TwoDimensional.jl/docs/src/BoundingBoxes.md

 ## Union and Intersection of Bounding-Boxes

-The union of bounding boxes `b1`, `b2`, ... is given by one of:
+The union of bounding-boxes `b1`, `b2`, ... is given by one of:

 ```julia
 B1 ∪ B2 ∪ ...
 union(B1, B2, ...)
 ```

-wich both yield the smallest bounding box containing the bounding boxes `B1`, `B2`, ...
+wich both yield the smallest bounding-box containing the bounding-boxes `B1`, `B2`, ...

-The intersection of bounding boxes `B1`, `B2`, ... is given by one of:
+The intersection of bounding-boxes `B1`, `B2`, ... is given by one of:

 ```julia
 B1 ∩ B2 ∩ ...
 intersect(B1, B2, ...)
 ```

-wich both yield the largest bounding box contained into the bounding boxes `B1`, `B2`, ...
+wich both yield the largest bounding-box contained into the bounding-boxes `B1`, `B2`, ...

 The maximal or minimal bounding-box with coordinates of type `T` that can be